bharathkreddy/expressapp/README.md

 ### 8.1 Setting up users

 - **d24bb8c** Signup endpoint created
-- use `bcryptjs` to salt & hash passwords, this is used in pre-save hook on usermodel.
+- **2bae79c** use `bcryptjs` to salt & hash passwords, this is used in pre-save hook on usermodel.
 We want the password to first match passwordConfirm done by model validation, then trigger a pre-save middleware to salt and hash the password, replace the password with hash and set the passwordConfirm to undefined.
+- Create JWT as soon as user is Authenticated and passback to client.
+I use `jsonwebtoken` package for this.

 ---